lime-j/GenSIRR/README.md

 ```

 This aggregates the raw label files under `user_study/raw_user_study_results/`
 and reports per-method success and failure rates.
+During our experiments, we realized that human judgment is more reliable than PSNR in some way.
+Thus, we released the Gradio board we used for the user study.
+A VLM-based scoring system may be helpful in the future.

 ## Acknowledgement